RonaldAllanRivera/book-reader/README.md

   - Uses **easyocr** (pure-Python OCR) together with `Pillow`/`numpy` to read text from screenshots of book pages rendered as images.
   - OCR runs locally on your CPU (no extra API cost); accuracy depends on page quality.

-- **Tkinter desktop controller (recommended workflow)**
+-- **Tkinter desktop controller (recommended workflow)**
-  - Small GUI window to launch SLZ, manage **book** and **quiz** screenshots, and call the quiz assistant.
+  - Small GUI window to launch the reading site, manage **book** and **quiz** screenshots, and call the quiz assistant.
   - Supports a **screenshot-based reading workflow**: paste page screenshots from the clipboard, see thumbnails for all pages, and batch-transcribe them with local OCR.
   - Supports a **screenshot-based quiz workflow**: paste quiz screenshots from the clipboard, transcribe them with OCR, and send question + options (plus optional book context) to the LLM.
-  - Quiz results (question, options, and which option the AI chose) are logged clearly in the GUI so you can manually click the best choice in SLZ.
+  - Quiz results (question, options, and which option the AI chose) are logged clearly in the GUI so you can manually click the best choice in the quiz UI.
   - Chrome remains a normal external window; Tkinter is only the control panel.

 - **User experience focus**
   - Reading phase (GUI) shows a **progress bar** for batch OCR of pasted book pages and logs full-page transcripts.
   - Quiz suggestions are shown in a clear text block in the Tkinter GUI log, highlighting the option the AI chose.
-  - Optional console/overlay mode can still show suggestions inside the SLZ tab via an in-page overlay.
+  - Optional console/overlay mode can still show suggestions inside the browser tab via an in-page overlay.

 - **Engineering practices**
   - Clear layering: `config` / `automation` / `ai` / `scripts`.
   - Uses Python `dataclasses` for configuration.
   - Centralized logging with structured messages.
-  - Designed for extension (more SLZ programs, different LLM providers, fully automated answers, etc.).
+  - Designed for extension (more reading/quiz programs, different LLM providers, fully automated answers, etc.).

+---

+## What this project demonstrates

+This repository is intentionally structured like a small production service rather than a quick script.
+It demonstrates:

+- **End‑to‑end automation**
+  - Selenium driving a real third‑party reading/quiz SPA with login, navigation, and controlled reading/quiz flows, and a design that can be retargeted to other similar platforms.
+  - Optional DOM/JavaScript overlays for in‑page hints.

+- **Desktop UI development**
+  - A responsive Tkinter GUI that coordinates browser automation, local OCR, and LLM calls.
+  - Background threads to keep the UI responsive during long‑running OCR and network operations.

+- **Data and AI integration**
+  - Image processing / OCR pipeline using `easyocr`, `Pillow`, and `numpy`.
+  - Prompted LLM integration via an OpenAI‑style `/chat/completions` API, with a clean `LLMClient` abstraction.

+- **Backend‑style engineering practices**
+  - Typed configuration (`dataclasses`), `.env` + `config.yaml`, and a clear `config` module.
+  - Structured logging, error handling, and graceful shutdown of the browser and GUI.
+  - Separation of concerns between `automation`, `ai`, `config`, and `ui` packages.

+- **Documentation and maintainability**
+  - Up‑to‑date `PLAN.md`, `README.md`, and `CHANGELOG.md` that describe both design and behavior.
+  - Code organized for extension (additional providers, different reading/quiz programs, alternative UIs).

+If you want to understand the architecture quickly, skim `PLAN.md`, `src/automation/workflows.py`, `src/ui/tk_gui.py`, and `src/ai/remote_client.py` to see how the layers fit together.

 ---